Forerunner Saga: Setting and characters

-The Forerunner Saga takes place approximately 100,000 years before the 26th century setting in the Halo universe, telling the story of the ancient and powerful civilization known as the Forerunners.
+The Forerunner Saga takes place approximately 100,000 years before the 26th century setting in the Halo universe, telling the story of the ancient and powerful alien civilization known as the Forerunners.
 Forerunner society is divided into "rates" based on occupations, such as Builders, Warriors, and Lifeworkers.
 They were preceded by an enigmatic race known as the Precursors.
 The books are presented with the in-universe conceit as collected Forerunner testimony and investigations recovered by 26th century humanity.